This article explains how to change the Question Editor edit panel layouts. Here's a demo of a customized edit layout so you can see what is possible.

 3. Download the Question/Feature layout example

-Download the default template for the Question type you wish to modify by going to our layout download page4.
+Download the default template for the Question type you wish to modify by going to our layout download page.4.
 Modify the layout

 Paste the template into the script tag you created previously modify the template to suit your needs (e.g. change labels, delete unneeded attributes, etc.)Editor Layout components